ibm-cloud-architecture/refarch-cloudnative-csmo/doc/README.md

 The following flow describes the setup and operations of this solution in an overall cloud service management space:

-1. BlueCompute application components & infrastructure are monitored by 3rd party solution NewRelic for resource monitoring and URL response <and IBM BAM for synthetic monitoring (via ANS)>.
+1. BlueCompute application components & infrastructure are monitored by 3rd party solution New Relic for resource monitoring and URL response <and IBM BAM for synthetic monitoring (via ANS)>.

 2. The probes normalize the events into a common format and send them to the central Omnibus system.
 The monitoring events sent to NOI via these probes are then correlated, de-duplicated, analyzed & enriched.
-Further action may be automated or performed by an first responder/incident Owner/runbook automated service.
+Further actions may be automated or performed by a first responder/incident owner/runbook automated service.

-3. Impact has two roles.
-It extracts events from the BlueMix infrastructure and forwards events on to the collaboration and notification solutions.
-The analytics component of NOI enriches the events and finds correlations between events, limiting the number of alarms forwarded and making sure that important issues are prioritized.
-The dashboards are used both to display events and manually forward them if an operator decides to do so.
-Impact also enriches technical events with organizational and environmental context information like deployment location, service relationships or affected client.
+3. Impact has three roles:

+    + It extracts events from the BlueMix infrastructure and forwards events on to the collaboration and notification solutions.
+    + The analytics component of NOI enriches the events and finds correlations between events based on seasonality or relationship, limiting the number of alarms forwarded and making sure that important issues are prioritized.
+    + Impact also enriches technical events with organizational and environmental context information like deployment location, service relationships or affected client.
 Here a MySQL configuration data source is leveraged.

+    The dashboards are used both to display events and allow manually forwarding of events if an operator decides to do so.

 4. The correlated events are forwarded to collaboration and notification tools.
 Action may be performed to solve the issues detected.
-NOI supports a variety of such solutions and in this document we will look at integration with Slack for collaboration and IBM Alert Notification System Duty for notification and escalation.
+NOI supports a variety of such solutions and in this document we will look at integration with Slack for collaboration and IBM Alert Notification System for notification and escalation.
 NOI can publish events to generic targets (i.e. a single Slack channel which is used for all alerts) or specific ones (i.e. NOI will be automated to create a dedicated Slack channel for a single generated event ).

 5. Runbooks connected to NOI are automated to update the event status based on the resolution of the issue.
 The status updates can also be manually handled within NOI.
 It also has capability to have bi-directional communication with notification tool so that event status update can take place in either tool.
 This updated status is then propagated.